dariocurr/confroid/README.md

 ## Usage
 Confroid is a simple but functional application to manage and store your personal configurations, accessible from third-part applications via service or API.

-For further information see [here](https://github.com/dariocurr/confroid/blob/main/doc/User%20Guide.pdf)
+For further information, please take a look at the [user guide](/doc/User%20Guide.pdf)

 ## Introduction
 Our project consists of two applications: